Getting nVidia cards to work in Fedora

 A note on legacy drivers:

-Please note that any card below and including the GeForce FX series is no longer supported by the mainstream nvidia drivers.
+Please note that any card below the GeForce FX series is no longer supported by the mainstream nvidia drivers.

 If you have a Riva or TNT card, you are going to have to use the nvidia legacy drivers.
 Simply follow the instructions below like normal but replace all instances of: